JasonY199/the-odin-project/README.md

 Although the project is simple, it is a good way to practice HTML and get familiar with the basics of web development.
 As I begin my road of becoming a full-stack developer, this is a good refresher of just some basic HTML.

 I don't want to skip any projects in the curriculum, so I will be doing this project as well.

+## Some changes I made

+I added some extra links and didn't bother adding ingredients or instructions to the recipes.
+I just wanted to practice creating links and linking to different pages.
+This is all super basic stuff, so I do not want to waste too much time on it.
+I will be moving on to the next project soon.